wlsong/PyLipID/README.md

 - lipid binding sites via interaction networks.

 It plots:
-- lipid interaction with the protein as a function protein residues.
+- lipid interaction with the protein as a function of protein residues.
 - the calculated lipid koff to each protein residue.
-- binding site interaction network.
+- interaction network of lipid binding sites.

 ## Requirements:
 - [mdtraj](http://mdtraj.org)